-The main residence exemption can be complex and often causes a good deal of misunderstanding.
+The main residence exemption and letting relief can be complex.
+The government is also making changes to these reliefs from 6 April 2020.
 Please contact us for further advice before making transactions in property.

 Inheritance tax (IHT)

 The general growth in house prices has caused real IHT worries.
 This is because retaining the family home in the estate when it is often the largest asset could result in an IHT liability of up to 40%.
 At the same time, finding a way to deal with it efficiently for IHT is difficult because individuals need a place to live.
 The government has introduced measures to reduce the problem for many families.
 Please contact us for details.